History of Arsenal F.C. (1966–present): Post-Wenger years (since 2018)

 In the following season, Arsenal won all of their games in August 2022, a complete reverse from the previous year, and were top of the league by the time the 2022 World Cup in Qatar began.
 After occupying top spot for the majority of the season, only four wins in the final two months of the season meant that they finished as runners-up to Manchester City, and they had broken the record for most days spent at the top without winning the league title.
-They were also knocked out of the FA Cup by City in the fourth round as well.
-The 2023–24 season saw Arsenal finish second in the league behind City again, along with the Gunners competing in the Champions League for the first time since 2017, appearing in the quarter-finals after 14 years as they defeated FC Porto on penalties in the round of 16.
+They were also knocked out of the FA Cup by City in the fourth round as well.The 2023–24 season saw Arsenal finish second in the league behind City again, along with the Gunners competing in the Champions League for the first time since 2017, appearing in the quarter-finals after 14 years as they defeated Porto on penalties in the round of 16.
 The Gunners set a record for Premier League wins with 27 on 12 May 2024, against Manchester United at Old Trafford.
 They would finish the season with 28 league wins with a victory against Everton at the Emirates.
+In 2024–25, Arsenal finished second for a third straight season, 10 points behind Liverpool and reached the Champions League semi-finals for the first time since 2009, ultimately being knocked out by eventual winners Paris Saint-Germain.

+In the 2025–26 season, Arsenal went on to win the Premier League in GW37 with a 1–1 draw between Manchester City and AFC Bournemouth.
+The title was Arsenal's first Premier League title under manager Arteta.
+They also reached their second-ever Champions League final, going unbeaten throughout the competition until the final against Paris Saint-Germain, which they lost 4–3 on penalties, after drawing 1–1 from 120 minutes of play.